LeivoSepp/Shelly-Memory-Optimization/README.md

 ```

 # Function names
-1. Use short names, max 4 char -> 70 bytes. :thumbsup:
+1. Use short names (max 4 chars) → 70 bytes. :thumbsup:
-2. Names 5-14 char consumes more memory -> 84 bytes.
+2. Names with 5–14 chars consume more memory → 84 bytes.
-3. Names 15-24 char consumes even more memory -> 98 bytes. :thumbsdown:
+3. Names with 15–24 chars are memory hungry → 98 bytes. :thumbsdown:

 > [!TIP]
-> The initial amount of the data or logic inside of the function doesn't make any sense from memory point of view unless it is not used.
+> The initial amount of data or logic inside a function doesn’t impact memory usage unless it is actually used.

 ```js
 // Short function name 1-4 chars
 function strt() {